-Today Carlisle Academy offers the Working Farmscape Program to agencies and schools working with a small group of teens and adults.
-The program is led by credentialed instructors and occupational therapists focused on meaningful work and hands-on experiential learning in a restorative farm setting.
-Participants have the opportunity to care for horses and livestock, help harvest hay, rotationally graze sheep, tend to chickens, perform farm maintenance tasks, and extract fire and pulpwood from the farm’s woodlot with the help of the draft horse team.
-They receive education in animal husbandry and livestock handling to better understand animal temperament, non-verbal communication, and trust.
+The Working Farmscape Program is a vocational training course using horticulture and animal husbandry to provide practical farm-based skills training and development.
+The program partners with agencies and schools working with a small group of teens or adults, including Veterans and individuals involved with vocational training or rehabilitation.
+This program is led by Carlisle’s credentialed instructors, master gardeners, and supported by occupational therapy interns focused on meaningful work and hands-on experiential learning in a restorative farm setting.
+Participants have the opportunity to care for horses and livestock, rotationally graze sheep, tend to chickens, and perform basic farm and barn chores.

 *This is a seasonal program.
 Session dates will be indicated on the calendar.